GA-SF-ADI/adi-2-resources/week-8-services/39-thursday-external-content-provider/lessons/external-content-provider/readme.md

 listView.setAdapter(mCursorAdapter);
 ```

 Finally, because Contacts requires us to prompt the user for permissions (because it is a "Dangerous Permissions" Content Provider), we must prompt the user for permission.
-To do this, we implement the following methods:
+To do this, we implement the following methods.
+Let's work through each step here:

 ```java